jedlix/jedlix-sdk-android/README.md

-# Jedlix SDK
+# Jedlix Connect SDK

-Jedlix SDK is part of our smart charging platform.
+The Jedlix Connect SDK offers an easy way to interct with the Jedlix Smart Charging platform.

-You can use it to connect a vehicle or charger manufacturer account to a user in the Jedlix [Smart Charging API](https://api.jedlix.com/).
+You can use it to connect a vehicle or charger to a user in the Jedlix [Smart Charging API](https://developer.jedlix.com/).
 It presents a view to select a vehicle or charger and authenticate with the manufacturer account.

 ## Requirements